 You can create, modify, and manage your databases using the AWS Management Console, Command Line interface (CLI), and APIs.
 The same simple interface can be used to manage RDS databases running on VMware or RDS databases running on AWS.

 RDS on VMware allows you to easily scale the compute and memory resources in your on-premises database instance, similar to an Amazon RDS instance in AWS.

 RDS on VMware provides Amazon CloudWatch metrics for your on-premises databases, including resource utilization, I/O activity, and instance connections.

 Amazon RDS on VMware uses health monitoring to detect unhealthy database instances and automatically recover them using the same storage volume.

-Amazon RDS on VMware allows you to manually or automatically back up your on-premises databases, whether locally or in AWS.
+Amazon RDS on VMware allows you to manually or automatically back up your on-premises databases.
 RDS on VMware supports point-in-time restore and allows you to specify an automated backup retention period per database.
-With per-database retention policies, you can specify how long to keep daily snapshots on-premises, if and when to replicate them to AWS, and how long to retain them in the cloud.
+With per-database retention policies, you can specify how long to keep daily snapshots.

 Leverage Existing Infrastructure

 RDS on VMware runs on the same on-premises virtualized infrastructure that runs many of your enterprise applications.

 RDS on VMware allows you to use the same operational tools such as VMware vCenter to manage on-premises VMs that run RDS on VMware and Amazon CloudWatch to collect database monitoring metrics.